ptr727/PlexCleaner/README.md

 Note that the [FileSystemWatcher](https://docs.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher) is not always reliable on Linux or NAS Samba shares.
 Also note that changes made directly to the underlying filesystem will not trigger when watching the SMB shares, e.g. when a Docker container writes to a mapped volume, the SMB view of that volume will not trigger.

-### CreateSidecar, GetSidecar, GetTagMap, GetMediaInfo, GetBitrateInfo
+### CreateSidecar, GetSidecar, UpgradeSidecar

 The `createsidecar` command will create sidecar files.

 The `getsidecar` command will print sidecar file attributes.

+The `upgradesidecar` command will upgrade the sidecar schemas to the current version.
+When possible the verified state of the file will be maintained, avoiding the cost of unnecessary and time consuming re-verification operations.

+### GetTagMap, GetMediaInfo, GetBitrateInfo

 The `gettagmap` command will calculate and print attribute mappings between between different media information tools.